 In order to minimize damage from industry downturns, Key Equipment Finance ("KEF") uses economic data and research to assess vulnerabilities in its portfolio.
-As part of this effort, KEF recently merged in-house research with Foundation data to assess the impact of a downturn in the oil industry, and "stress-tested" its portfolio against such potential risk.
+As part of this effort, KEF merged in-house research with Foundation data a few years ago to assess the impact of a downturn in the oil industry, and "stresstested" its portfolio against such potential risk.
 The Foundation-Keybridge Momentum Monitors were an important source of timely information, as they highlighted the future path for not only the mining and oilfield equipment industries, but also for related sectors such as railroad transportation.

-Learnings provided by the Momentum Monitors also validated KEF's in-house analysis based on more detailed internal information.
+Insights provided by the Momentum Monitors also validated KEF's in-house analysis based on more detailed internal information.
 For instance, internal analysis allowed them to include customers from correlating sectors, based on North American Industry Classification System ("NAICS") code descriptors, in their portfolio analysis.
 Additionally, KEF's internal reports measured the impact of declining oil prices at various threshold levels, and also estimated reasonable timelines for price stabilization.
-By combining this information with the Foundation data, KEF concluded that the oil industry was facing a major downturn, which was likely to result in substantial damage to the rail transportation sector as well.
+By combining this information with the Foundation data, KEF was able to anticipate the oil industry's severe downturn that extended through 2016, which was likely to result in substantial damage to the rail transportation sector as well.
 These findings led KEF to assess its current portfolio to determine whether the company's concentration of assets in the mining, rail transportation, and related industries presented intolerable risk.

 By performing a simple stress test, KEF was able to quantify the potential impact the downturn would impose on the company's bottom line.
 Executives first estimated the change in default rates caused by a downturn by subtracting current default rates from default rates realized during the last decline.
-Combined with its current business volume in these verticals (mining, rail transportation and related industries), KEF then developed several scenarios based on various degrees of decline, which in turn provided a range of potential losses the company would suffer as a result of the anticipated decline in the oil industry.
+Combined with its current business volume in these verticals (e.g., mining, rail transportation and related industries), KEF then developed several scenarios based on various degrees of decline, which in turn provided a range of potential losses the company would suffer as a result of the anticipated decline in the oil industry.